 Why is “A Grain of Salt”?

 This is so important, and I think worth iterating: this blog is my personal blog.
 I speak for myself in this blog, NOT my employer.
-The views and opinions expressed on this website are mine.
-It does not represent any organisations, companies, or other people.
+This blog does not represent any organisations, companies, or other people.
 Let alone, my employer.

 Why do I write and maintain a blog?